crashoverride777/swifty-music/README.md

 Check the sample project for a demo.

-It best to init the helper as soon as your app launches to make sure the correct mute settings are used.
+- It best to init the helper as soon as your app launches to make sure the correct mute settings are used.

-In your GameViewController or your 1st SKScene thats presented call
+In your AppDelegate or ViewController (UIKit app) / GameViewController (SpriteKit) call

 ```swift
 Music.sharedInstance